 Last year, 114 adolescents and children spent time in the Therapeutic Learning Center (TLC), an on-site, two-room school.
 A certified teacher works with your child on school assignments and with their teachers at school in their home town to ensure a smooth transition home.
 In a survey of adolescents and children 6-12 months after discharge, 100% reported being able to return to school in their home communities.

-How long will my child be at the Alexis Verzal Children’s Rehabilitation Hospital?
+How long will my child be at the Alexis Verzal Children’s Rehabilitation Unit?

 The average stay for adolescents and children is 40 days.
 This varies a great deal depending upon a child’s condition, progress and other family related factors.